bojunliu0818/ts-dart-public/README.md

 ### Start with python script (Linux)

-The whole training procedure of the following demo on i9-10900k cpu takes around 30mins at local desktop.
+The whole training procedure of the following demo on i9-10900k cpu takes around 30mins at a local desktop.

 ```sh
 python ./ts-dart/scripts/train_tsdart.py \